|

 A third example is for a sales and marketing team.
 They can visualize their work flow on a visual board and meet daily to review.
 They could visualize main proposal work content and status.
 Discuss new risks that arise that may pose a threat to winning the project, as well as visualizing the probability of a win and the financial status of the sales plan vs actual.
 They can also capture lessons learned to improve their quoting and proposal process to drive continuous improvement, as well as to quickly identify abnormalities or issues that could impact a proposal so that problem solving is quickly initiated and/or escalated.
 Although non-manufacturing work tasks are less naturally physically visible, the same principles apply.

+You need to establish the standards the team is to follow, make them visible in some manner usually through a visual board, and then there needs to be some form of controls in place to manage and problem solve through the abnormalities.
 Controls could include variance to SLAs, escalation mechanisms, layered process audits to confirm standards and identify areas needing focus, for example.

 In the next post, we’ll discuss how TIM WOODS can apply to non-manufacturing areas.